-In contrast to the high degree of cross-reactivity with SARS-CoV S, only 8 to 11% of mAbs isolated at the three sampling time points showed binding reactivity with OC43 and/or HKU1 S proteins (Fig. 4A).
-In most donors, the proportion of seasonal β-CoV crossreactive mAbs remained stable or increased in frequency over time (fig. S7B).
-Most of these cross-reactive mAbs targeted epitopes within the S2 subunit and about 50% also recognized SARS-CoV S (Fig. 4C and table S2).
-However, all OC43 and HKU1 S-reactive mAbs lacked neutralizing activity against both SARS-CoV and SARS-CoV-2, which may be associated with their relatively low binding affinities for SARS-CoV-2 S (table S2).
-The OC43 and HKU1 cross-reactive mAbs isolated at each sampling time point displayed significantly higher SHM loads than SARS-CoV-2 monospecific mAbs (Fig. 4D), and about half of these cross-reactive B cells expressed the activation marker CD71 (fig. S7C), providing evidence that preexisting cross-reactive MBCs induced by prior β-CoV infections are recruited into the SARS-CoV-2 S-specific MBC response.
+In contrast to the high degree of cross-reactivity with SARS-CoV S, only 8-11% of mAbs isolated at the three sampling time points showed binding reactivity with OC43 and/or HKU1 S proteins (Fig. 4A).
+In most donors, the proportion of seasonal β -CoV cross-reactive mAbs remained stable or increased in frequency over time (Fig. S7B).
+The majority of these cross-reactive mAbs targeted epitopes within the S2 subunit and about 50% also recognized SARS-CoV S (Fig. 4C and Table S2).
+However, all OC43 and HKU1 S-reactive mAbs lacked neutralizing activity against both SARS-CoV and SARS-CoV-2, which may be associated with their relatively low binding affinities for SARS-CoV-2 S (Table S2).
+Importantly, the OC43 and HKU1 cross-reactive mAbs isolated at each sampling time point displayed significantly higher SHM loads than SARS-CoV-2 monospecific mAbs (Fig. 4D), and about half of these cross-reactive B cells expressed the activation marker CD71 (Fig. S7C), providing evidence that pre-existing cross-reactive MBCs induced by prior β -CoV infections are recruited into the SARS-CoV-2 S-specific MBC response.